 Ingredient Notes

-- Gluten Free 1-to-1 Flour Blend - I use Bob's Red Mill 1-to-1 Flour for this recipe.
+- Gluten-Free Flour Blend - I use Bob's Red Mill 1-to-1 Gluten Free Flour for this recipe.
 It's a great blend for cookies, cakes and muffins.
 You can use the flour blend of your choice, but make sure it includes xanthan gum.
 For best results, weigh your flour if possible.

 - Wildflower Honey - The honey flavor here pairs beautifully with the lemon.
 Plus, honey draws moisture from the air as it sits, so it will keep the cake moist for days.

-- Oil - I use extra light olive oil for this cake.
-You can substitute with any light flavored cooking oil.
+- Oil - Any light flavored cooking oil, like vegetable oil, will work fine here.
 The combination of oil and butter in the recipe creates a more moist cake.

-- Lemon Zest & Juice - You will need the zest and juice from one lemon.
+- Fresh Lemon Juice & Lemon Zest - You will need the zest and juice from one fresh lemon.
 When zesting, taking care not to cut into the white rind which will give a bitter flavor.

 - Eggs - Eggs provide the structure for the cake.
 Because this recipe uses three eggs, I wouldn't recommend an egg substitute here.

-- Non-Dairy Milk - I use coconut milk in this recipe, but you can use any non dairy or dairy milk in the same measure.
+- Non-Dairy Milk - I use coconut milk in this recipe, but you can use any plant-based milk.
+If you're not dairy free, use your favorite milk product in the same measure.

 See the recipe card for complete ingredient list with measurements.